gregvanl/vscode-docs/blogs/2019/07/25/remote-ssh.md

 ![SSH indicator in Status bar](ssh-status-bar.png)

 Once you're connected to your SSH host, you can interact with files and open folders on the remote machine.
 If you open the integrated terminal, you'll see you're working inside a bash shell _while you're on Windows_.
-Hold up, what?!
-We're connected to our VM?
+Hold up, we're already connected to our VM?
 That was way too easy.
 That's the point.
 These extensions make remote development feel easy, smooth, and… well, not remote. 😃

 ![Checking uname in the terminal](check-uname.png)